 Wall Plane means the plane of a building wall is a plane that extends from the ground to the top of each wall of a structure.
-The plane does not include roof area.
+The plane does not include roof area inflammable or explosive or that create hazardous or commonly recognized offensive conditions.